asymptotik/asymptotik-drag-and-drop/README.md

 * Drag Source and Drop Zones by either subclassing or wrapping UIView and subclasses
 * Drag shadow generation for UIView
 * UIScrollView drag target auto scrolling
-* HyDragAndDropManager uses the delegate pattern to allow a wide varienty of drag and drop scenarios
+* AtkDragAndDropManager uses the delegate pattern to allow a wide varienty of drag and drop scenarios
 * Accepts any continuous UIGestureRecognizer class for drag recognition
 * Works with the UIPasteboard as a means of data passing for the drag and drop operation.